“An Overview of Scientology” banner

 Go to index

-A late 1979 news issue of ‘Co-Motion’ lays it out as follows:
+A late 1979 news issue of the Scientology periodical ‘Co-Motion’ explains it as follows:

 “WHAT IS S.E.F?